justinjiajia/bigdata_lab/hadoop_EMR.md

 [RMCommunicator Allocator] org.apache.hadoop.mapreduce.v2.app.rm.RMContainerAllocator: Reduce slow start threshold not met. completedMapsForReduceSlowstart 1
 ```

 - **RMCommunicator Allocator**: A component in MRAppMaster; Responsible for resource allocation and communication with the ResourceManager.
+Note that `RMContainerAllocator` is a specific implementation of `RMCommunicator`.
 - `PendingReds:2`: There are 2 reduce tasks pending.
 - `ScheduledMaps:16`: There are 16 map tasks scheduled.
 - `ScheduledReds:0`: There are no reduce tasks scheduled yet.